HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 #### Care Team

 The C-CDA document header contains roles filled by those involved in patient care.
-The roles are implicit, but the [Care Teams Section](StructureDefinition-CareTeamsSection.html)and [Care Team Organizer](StructureDefinition-CareTeamOrganizer.html) templates allow for explicit documentation of care team information.
+The roles are implicit, but the [Care Teams Section](StructureDefinition-CareTeamsSection.html) and [Care Team Organizer](StructureDefinition-CareTeamOrganizer.html) templates allow for explicit documentation of care team information.
 These templates offer more details about the type of care team and the roles of its members, providing greater expressiveness.

 ##### Care Team Organizer